Student and Parent FAQs: Impact of State Budget Delay on ISAC Gift Assistance Programs

 Will there be funding for ISAC’s loan repayment/forgiveness programs for the 2016-17 academic year?

-While there currently is no funding for these programs for 2016-17, we remain hopeful that there will be a final budget agreement later in the fall that will provide funding for the 2016-17 academic year.
+While there currently is no funding for these programs for the 2016-17 academic year, as with our other programs, we remain hopeful that there will be a final budget agreement later in the winter that will provide funding.
 Even during years when these programs have been funded, there has not been sufficient funding to cover all applicants.
 Applications for some of these programs, such as the Illinois Teacher Loan Forgiveness Program, have been posted, and we encourage eligible students to complete the application as soon as possible in order to have an opportunity to receive loan repayment funding through that program, should funding be made available.

 ISAC is not accepting applications for the other state loan forgiveness programs at this time.
 See information listed for each program at http://www.isac.org/students/after-college/forgiveness-programs/